michihodges/webpack-basics/README.md

 ```

 ## Exit Development Mode
-In the Command Line enter:
+In the Command Line enter the shortcut keys:
 ```
 control + c
 ```